marielakinn/School_District_Analysis/README.md

 ## Summary

-In summary, four changes I found by raplacing ninth graders data for Thomas High School were: count of total students, which decreased from 39,170 to 38,709; the change in the average math score in the district summary, which decreased from 79 to 78; the decrease in in overall passing rate in the school summary, which decreased from 91% to 65%; and the "nan" values to Thomas High School ninth graders in the math and reading scores by grade.
+In summary, four changes I found by replacing ninth graders data for Thomas High School were: count of total students, which decreased from 39,170 to 38,709; the change in the average math score in the district summary, which decreased from 79 to 78; the decrease in overall passing rate in the school summary, which decreased from 91% to 65%; and the "nan" values to Thomas High School ninth graders in the math and reading scores by grade.